-Unless you spent this year watching reruns of The Love Boat, you'll know more or less how many South African men die of heart attacks each year.
+Unless you spent this year watching reruns of The Love Boat, you'll know more or less how many South Africans suffer from heart disease and die of heart attacks each year.
 Here's how to tell if you're having one, and what you should do about it.

 Look out for: